Tito L. Izard, M.D. - Chair

 Stephanie C. Pagliuca

-Stephanie Pagliuca is the Director of the Recruitment Center which is a service of Bi-State Primary Care Association.
-Bi-State’s mission is to promote effective and affordable primary and preventive services for all with emphasis on underserved populations in New Hampshire and Vermont.
+Stephanie Pagliuca is the Director of the Recruitment Center, a service of Bi-State Primary Care Association.
+Bi-State’s mission is to promote access to effective and affordable primary and preventive services for all with emphasis on underserved populations in New Hampshire and Vermont.
 The Recruitment Center supports Bi-State’s mission by assisting communities with the recruitment and retention of primary care clinicians to practice in rural and underserved areas of the two states.

 CAPT Tracy L. Wolfe, R.N., N.P.

 CAPT Tracy L Wolfe has been on active duty with the U.S. Public Health Service since July 1986.
 She graduated from Western Carolina University in 1986 with a bachelor’s degree in Nursing.
 Her first assignment was the Navajo Tribe in Chinle, Arizona as an obstetrical nurse.
 She then transferred to Phoenix Indian Medical Center to work labor and delivery for 3 years then became an evening nurse supervisor in the same facility.
 Her third change in duty station took her to Lawrence, Kansas to work in a small clinic associated with the Haskell Indian Nation University.
 While working there, she enrolled in the Masters program of Nursing at the University of Kansas.
 She received the Indian Health Service scholarship in 1995 which allowed her to complete her studies in December 1997.
 She took her new nurse practitioner skills to Cherokee, North Carolina, which is her home.
 She has worked in the outpatient setting as nurse practitioner and as a nurse manager for the outpatient department.
 She was part of a team of medical and nursing staff who implemented changes to improve wait times and primary care provider enrollment for patients.
 She currently maintains a patient enrollment of approximately 900 patients in her practice.